 Houston DWI & License Suspension Lawyer

+Searching for a lawyer for a DUI case?
 My name is Tate Williams and I have experience defending DWI cases and challenging and avoiding license suspensions and helping people obtain occupational licenses.
 If you have been arrested for DWI or are facing a driver's license suspension, contact me for a free consultation.

 View our firm's profile at FindaDUIAttorney.com.

-at my law firm if you are facing DWI charges for an honest assessment of your case and proven representation.
+if you are facing DWI charges for an honest assessment of your case and proven representation.